konflux-ci/architecture/architecture/index.md

 - An [Application] represents a functionally coherent set of [Components] that should be built, tested, and released together.
 The user provides and names their [Applications].
 They are generally long-lived and don't change much after they are created.
-- A [Component] represents an OCI artifact to build from a particular git branch (and a particular context directory).
-It is owned by an [Application].
+- A [Component] represents a git branch on a git repository (and a particular context directory) that should be used to build OCI artifacts from commits that appear there.
+A [Component] is owned by an [Application].
 The user provides and names their [Components] and specifies which git repositories and branches define how the artifact is built.
 The user may add, remove, or change [Components] over the lifespan of an [Application].
-- A [Snapshot] represents a collection of particular OCI artifact, mapped to the [Components] of an [Application].
+- A [Snapshot] represents a collection of particular OCI artifacts, mapped to the [Components] of an [Application].
 A [Snapshot] is owned by an [Application].
 Generally, the [integration-service] produces new [Snapshots] automatically in response to completed builds.
 It is also possible for the user to construct and provide [Snapshots] to test or release deliberate combinations of